A global map of how Field Notes, operational patterns, and Doctrine entries connect across the site.

 Stranded in Vienna, Responsible in Kyiv

-- Doctrine 10: Degraded Operations Are the Normal Mode, Not the Exception
+- Doctrine 10: Design for Degraded Operations as a Normal Condition

 - Doctrine 01: Federation vs Integration in Mission Networks